vakintosh/aws-ec2-instance-connect-config/README.md

 ## Building RPM/Debian Packaging

+Verify that you have those packages installed : "build-essential devscripts debhelper"

 If desired, this scripting can be added to an EC2 instance for further testing.
 A convenience pair of scripts - bin/make_rpm.sh and bin/make_deb.sh - have been provided to quickly build test packages.

 Each may be invoked via `make rpm` and `make deb` respectively.

 Debian packaging in particular requires you have a GPG key configured on your system.